-July 14, 2022: Staff was walking in the office hallway when staff hit their hand on a drawer that was not closed properly.
+July 14, 2022: Staff was walking in the office hallway when staff hit their hand on a drawer that was open.
 Incident Investigation Recommendations: Put drawer back in place and report hazard to Health and Safety Specialist.

-HSC Recommendations: No additional
+HSC Recommendations: No additional recommendations.